 Late in the morning, you will be transferred to the train station for a 50h train ride to Khabarovsk (2nd class compartments, 4 people)

 First inhabited by Evenks and Buryat Mongols, Ulan-Ude became a settlement when Cossacks came to deep Siberia.
 It has a great location in terms of trade so many economical connections with Mongolia and China became the reason for its growth and prosperity.
-It is a wonderfully hospitable place with a unique mixture of European and Asian culture, but you already experienced that and it is time to go further on your Trans-Siberian trip!
+It is a wonderfully hospitable place with a unique mixture of European and Asian culture.
+You’ve already experienced that and it is time to go further on your Trans-Siberian trip!

 Day 17: Trans-Siberian

 The whole day on the train is a great opportunity to sort out your memories and get some rest.
 You have already covered 6000 km along Russia on the legendary Trans-Siberian route!
-Talk to your fellow travelers, read a book or write down highlights of the trip as your journey has been so dynamic and it would be truly a shame to forget all the little things that made your trip.
+Your journey has been so dynamic and it would be truly a shame to forget all the little things that made your trip.
+Talk to your fellow travellers, read a book or write down highlights of the trip.

-Do not forget that you can buy some food on stations where train makes long stops or in the coach-restaurant and do not miss a chance to make a great Instagram picture with coffee in a traditional Russian train glass in a tea glass-holder ("podstakannik" in Russian)!
+Do not forget that you can buy some food on stations where the train makes long stops.
+Or you can buy in the coach-restaurant and do not miss a chance to make a great Instagram picture with coffee in a traditional Russian train glass in a tea glass-holder (“podstakannik” in Russian)!